arian-lrd/simulator/README.md

-Code for a simulator solving ODE of a door in motion, equipped with a custom-built door damper developed by Seneca Polytechnic and SmartOnes Solutions.
+Code for a simulator solving ODE (Ordinary Differential Equation) of a door in motion, using the Runge-Kutta 45 method.
+The door is equipped with a custom-built door damper developed by Seneca Polytechnic researchers in collaboration with SmartOnes Solutions.

 Outputs:
 Three graphs, predicting varying information of interest.
 These include: